 15. Do you require evidence of insurance?
+Yes ☐ No If no, provide complete details below.
 16. Do you obtain motor vehicle records for all drivers?
-Yes ☐ No 17.
-Will you use non-owned autos, other than those owned by employees for business purposes? ☐ Yes ☐ No If yes, describe under what circumstances below.
-18. Have you or your any of your employees ever had any non-owned auto losses in the past? ☐ Yes ☐ No
+17. Will you use non-owned autos, other than those owned by employees for business purposes?
+Yes No If yes, describe under what circumstances below.
+18. Have you or your any of your employees ever had any non-owned auto losses in the past?
+Yes No